 Instant Pot Brownies?
 Yep, you read that right!
-You absolutely can make brownies in your Instant Pot and the result is delicious.
+You absolutely can make rich fudgy brownies in your Instant Pot and the result is delicious.
+If you love brownies, you might want to also try these Air Fryer Brownies.

 Why Make Brownies in an Instant Pot?